ewfx/gaipl-ai-pragnya/artifacts/arch/README.md

-Replace this file with a document that describes the architecture and design of your solution architecture.
-This may include
+The document `integrated_platform_management.pptx` contains the architecture details and screenshots of the application <br/>
-    - An architecture drawing exported into a png/jpeg format image
-    - A document in pdf or md format that describes your solution
+The file `demo.7z` is a video of the application usage.